 Radioactivity is the spontaneous release of energy from an unstable atom to get to a more stable state.

-Ionizing Radiation is the energy that comes out of a radioactive atom.
+Ionizing radiation is the energy that comes out of a radioactive atom.

-Radioactive isotopes are radioactive atoms of the same element that have different numbers of neutrons.
+Radioactive isotopes are radioactive atoms of the same element that have different numbers of neutrons

 Radioactive atoms can give off four types of ionizing radiation: alpha particles, beta particles, gamma rays, and neutrons.